 Keen to become a certified diver?
 Check out our PADI Open Water dive courses with a range of liveaboard options.

 Includes all equipment and tuition.
 Intro dive participants must be 12 years or older.
 Prices valid from 1 April 2020 to 31 March 2021.
+Price is per person and includes all applicable fees, taxes and levies.
 Extra charges apply for sole occupancy.
-Taxes/Levies are per person, per day (subject to change without notice).
-Fee includes: Environmental Management Charge (EMC) $7.
-Fuel, Port, and Administration Charges $13.00.
+Locals discount not valid for optional extras.

-8.30am: Set off from Cairns Marina on board SeaQuest, our fast and modern transfer boat, for the 90 minute transfer to the Outer Barrier Reef.
-Select your equipment and receive in depth safety briefings
+8.30am: Set off from Cairns Marina on board ReefQuest, our fast and modern transfer boat, for the 90 minute transfer to the Outer Barrier Reef.
+Select your equipment and receive in depth safety briefings along the way.

-10am: Arrive at the reef for your first intro dive
+10am: Arrive at the reef for your first dive

 12pm: Enjoy lunch while we move to our second dive site